Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 new promptly-resolved Promise for it.

-(TODO: `resolve()` is a good opportunity to remove the promise from the resolving vat's c-list, however if we have queued messages, it must live long enough to forward those messages to the new resolution.
+(TODO: `resolve()` is a good opportunity to remove the promise from the resolving vat's C-List, however if we have queued messages, it must live long enough to forward those messages to the new resolution.
 It would be nice to keep the CannotSendToData logic in the kernel, and have the resolving Vat just re-`send` everything in the queue in all resolution cases.
 If it